“There was once a factory that was run by a large engine at its core. One fine day the engine broke, shutting down the entire operation.

 - Data Time-to-Value: Another way to measure quality is the time it takes for salespeople to derive actionable value from a given data set.
 This should be as low as possible for the best results.

-Sales Intelligence tools have the capability to transform into entire channels of lead generation by building a consistent pipeline.
+Sales Intelligence tools can transform into entire channels of lead generation by building a consistent pipeline.
 Many organizations have dedicated teams that work round the clock to unearth critical business insights to convert new prospects.
 By providing actionable intelligence to salespeople, lead generation is impacted with a top-down approach that is difficult to match.

 Technology Stack and Intent Data

-The sales technology stack, such as the requisite tools, platforms, and OS (along with how they all integrate with each other) is a great way to prioritize sales accounts.
+The sales technology stack, such as the requisite tools, platforms, and OS (along with how they all integrate) is a great way to prioritize sales accounts.

 They help sales leaders to: